ton-blockchain/ton-connect/requests-responses.md

   appName:      string; // e.g. "Tonkeeper"
   appVersion:  string; // e.g. "2.3.367"
   maximumSupportedProtocolVersion: number;
-  supportedInterfaces: FeatureInterface[]; // must list all supported interfaces corresponding supported RPC methods.
+  supportedFeatures: Feature[]; // list of supported features and methods in RPC
                                 // Currently there is only one interface -- 'SendTransaction'; }

-type FeatureInterface = 'SendTransaction';
+type Feature = 'SendTransaction';

 type ConnectItemReply = TonAddressItemReply | TonProofItemReply ...;